daniel-schroeder-dev/cwhq-python-email-series/emails/33__using-zip.md

 print(full_names) # [('Daniel', 'Smith'), ('Jess', 'Fury'), ('Bob', 'Worth')]
 ```

-They are pretty happy with the fact that they used `enumerate()`, but an experienced Pythonista tells them there's an even better way to do this using a built-in function called `zip()`.
+They are pretty happy with the fact that they used `enumerate()`, but an experienced Python programmer tells them there's an even better way to do this using a built-in function called `zip()`.
 Research this function and see if you can find a simpler way to perform this loop!

 ## Answer